 Moving on to work as a writer and producer for a local video production company, Marx Creative, I didn’t exactly experience that same kind of rush, but often I did come home exclaiming, “I love my job!”
 Writing video scripts, producing on location, overseeing audio and edit sessions in the suite and video shoots in the studio – I thrived on helping clients tell their story in the most creative and effective way for more than a decade.

 Storytelling is still my professional pursuit and passion.
-Working as a freelancer for many years, I continue to help clients get their message out in various formats: feature articles, online videos, blogs, TV commercials, web pages – you name it.
-If you’re in need of a writer, please drop me a line.
-I’d love to help you communicate your message so it’s seen, heard and definitely remembered.
+Working as a freelancer for many years, I continue to help clients get their message out in various formats: case statements and project summaries for capital campaigns, feature articles, online videos, blogs, TV commercials, web pages – you name it.

 If you are in need of a writer, please drop me a line.
 I’d love to help you communicate your message so it’s seen, heard, and definitely remembered.